All Products

 Image Name

-• Select Image
+• Select image

-Click Select images and select a container image.
+Click Select images to select an image.

 Required Resources

-• CPU: You can configure the CPU request and CPU limit of the container.
-By default, the CPU request equals the CPU limit.
-CPU resources are billed on a pay-as-you-go basis.
-If you use a YAML template to set a resource limit that differs from the resource request, the resource request is automatically overridden to the value of the resource limit.
-For more information, see Resource specifications.
+• CPU: Specify the CPU request and limit for the container.
+By default, the CPU request is equal to the CPU limit.
+The resource is billed on a pay-as-you-go basis.
+If you set a different CPU limit from the CPU request by using YAML, the CPU request is automatically changed to be the same as the CPU limit.
+See Resource specifications.

 Note